So, your dream job is up for grabs and you start your application.

-You basically need to demonstrate how you meet each of the KSC by giving an example from your previous or current role.
+You basically need to demonstrate how you meet each of the slection criteria by giving an example from your current or a previous role.
 The best way to give an example is using the SAR method, which is:

 then describing what your Action was (what did you do to solve it?)